Underwater panther

-An underwater panther (Mishipeshu (ᒥᔑᐯᔓ) or Mishibijiw (ᒥᔑᐱᒋᐤ) /oj/), is one of the most important of several mythical water beings among many Indigenous peoples of the Northeastern Woodlands and Great Lakes region, particularly among the Anishinaabe.
+An underwater panther (Mishipeshu (ᒥᔑᐯᔓ) or Mishibizhiw (ᒥᔑᐱᒋᐤ) /oj/), is one of the most important of several mythical water beings among many Indigenous peoples of the Northeastern Woodlands and Great Lakes region, particularly among the Anishinaabeg.

 Mishipeshu translates into "the Great Lynx".
 It has the head and paws of a giant cat but is covered in scales and has dagger-like spikes running along its back and tail.
-Mishipeshu calls Michipicoten Island in Lake Superior his home and is a powerful creature in the mythological traditions of some Indigenous North American tribes, particularly Anishinaabe, the Odawa, Ojibwe, and Potawatomi, of the Great Lakes region of Canada and the United States.
+Mishipeshu calls Michipicoten Island in Lake Superior its home and is a powerful creature in the mythological traditions of some Indigenous North American tribes, particularly Anishinaabe, the Odawa, Ojibwe, and Potawatomi, of the Great Lakes region of Canada and the United States.
 In addition to the Anishinaabeg, Innu also have Mishibizhiw stories.

 To the Algonquins, the underwater panther was the most powerful underworld being.
 The Ojibwe traditionally held them to be masters of all water creatures, including snakes.
 Some versions of the Nanabozho creation legend refers to whole communities of water lynx.

 Some archaeologists believe that underwater panthers were major components of the Southeastern Ceremonial Complex of the Mississippian culture in the prehistoric American Southeast.